-- With the global outbreak of the Corona epidemic, the company intended to adhere to the Government Directives and Instructions issued by the Competent Authorities, whether in terms of promoting remote work or conducting the necessary examinations to detect corona disease. - The company developed its electronic systems and prepared the modern electronic system for the work of the specialized Departments and the connection between them.
-It speeds up the production process and handling claims. - The company has prepared modern electronic applications for selling insurance policies through computers and mobile devices, in order to facilitate payment and obtaining the document electronically, quickly and safely. - The company applies and follows the highest standards in electronic security and data protection in a confidential and effective manner. - The Company's Departments have scanned all paper files, so that the work environment has become paperless, which has important environmental, health and financial implications. - The company has updated the anti-virus protection programs by purchasing reliable and well-known programs in the field of information security and data protection. - According to the procedures followed, the work environment in the company is now ready to work remotely when needed. - In line with the recent legislation applied in UAE, the company has implemented modern methods of work in order to reduce friction between employees and reduce opportunities for the spread of the epidemic, as the company circulated programs to employees for flexible work, whether to work remotely. - Through implementing the electronic systems, the work environment in the company has become compatible with the latest global trends, especially the adoption of the green environment system and the reduction of paper consumption in order to preserve a clean and sustainable environment.
+- The company developed its electronic systems and prepared the modern electronic system for the work of the specialized Departments and the connection between them.
+It speeds up the production process and handling claims. - The company has prepared modern electronic applications for selling insurance policies through computers and mobile devices, in order to facilitate payment and obtaining the document electronically, quickly and safely. - The company applies and follows the highest standards in electronic security and data protection in a confidential and effective manner. - According to the procedures followed, the work environment in the company is now ready to work remotely when needed. - Through implementing the electronic systems, the work environment in the company has become compatible with the global trends, especially the adoption of the green environment system and the reduction of paper consumption in order to preserve a clean and sustainable environment.